 Where we have concerns about a child's development and progress we work collaboratively with parents from the outset, sharing concerns, discussing strategies, planning and reviewing.
-This team approach means that staff, parents and outside support agencies work together for the best outcomes for the child.
+This team approach means that staff, parents and outside support agencies work together for the best outcomes for the child, in a spirit of coproduction.